sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 ## Todo comments

-I like _todo comments_, and I add plenty of them when I write code.
-Todo comments can:
+I like _todo comments_, and I add plenty of them when writing code.
+Todo comments can serve several purposes:

-- Help us focus on essentials when we write code by writing down everything that we want to do or try later.
+- **Temporary comments** that we add while writing code so we don’t forget what we want to do.
-- Write down known limitations and possible or already planned improvements.
+- **Planned improvements:** must haves that weren’t yet implemented.

-I remove most todo comments before I submit my code for review — they are part of my coding process.
+- **Known limitations and dreams:** nice to haves that may never be implemented.

-I> You may encounter various styles of todo comments: `TODO`, `FIXME`, `UNDONE`, `@todo`, `@fixme`, and so on, though I prefer `TODO`.
+**Temporary comments** help us focus on the essentials when we write code by writing down everything we want to do or try later.
+Such comments are an essential part of my coding process, and I remove most of them before submitting my code for review.

-The remaining todo comments can be roughly split into two categories:
+I> You may encounter various styles of todo comments: `TODO`, `FIXME`, `UNDONE`, `@todo`, `@fixme`, and so on.
+I prefer `TODO`.

-The first kind are **planned improvements**.
-When we know that we need to do something, it’s best to add a ticket number in a todo comment:
+Comments for **planned improvements** are useful when we know that we need to do something:

 <!--
 let FavoriteType = {Taco: 'Taco'}